 \subsection{Structural Instability Across Model Families}

-We provide additional visualizations of the structural instability in internal reasoning dynamics for both the LLaMA-3 and Qwen3 model families as shown in Figure~\ref{fig:llama3_cluster} and Figure~\ref{fig:qwen3_cluster}.
-Following the same analysis protocol as in the main paper, we examine how document permutations induce divergence in hidden representations across different model layers.

-Despite differences in architecture, scale, and pretraining data, both model families exhibit highly consistent patterns of structural instability.
-Specifically, hidden representations in shallow layers remain relatively concentrated under document permutations, while substantial divergence emerges in the middle layers and becomes more pronounced in higher layers.
-Moreover, samples exhibiting higher permutation sensitivity consistently show greater representational divergence than stable samples, with this effect primarily localized to the middle layers.
+We provide additional visualizations of the structural instability in internal reasoning dynamics for both the LLaMA3 and Qwen3 model families as shown in Figure~\ref{fig:llama3_cluster}.
+We analyze how document permutations induce representation divergence across layers.
+Despite differences in architecture, scale, and pretraining data, both model families show consistent structural instability.
+Specifically, shallow-layer representations remain relatively concentrated under document permutations, while strong divergence emerges in middle layers and becomes more pronounced in higher layers.
+Moreover, high-sensitivity samples consistently exhibit greater representational divergence than stable ones.

-These observations suggest that permutation sensitivity originates from a shared structural instability in the reasoning dynamics of large language models rather than from model-specific design choices.
-The consistent trends observed across both LLaMA-3 and Qwen3 families further support the necessity of addressing structural instability to improve the robustness of RAG systems.
+These observations suggest that permutation sensitivity originates from a shared structural instability in the reasoning dynamics of large language models rather than from model-specific design choices~\cite{wang2026fbs}.
+Consistent trends across LLaMA3 and Qwen3 further highlight the need to address structural instability to improve RAG robustness.